-The following are the duties and requirements of the SSAC Liaison to the RSSAC:
+The following are the duties and responsibilities of the SSAC Liaison to the RSSAC:

-- The SSAC Liaison should have some interest and knowledge of one or more of the areas that overlap SSAC and RSSAC, including DNSSEC deployment and root server scalability and stability; - The RSSAC holds its meetings on the Sunday afternoon of the beginning of each IETF meeting, so the SSAC Liaison should find it convenient to attend those meetings; - The SSAC Liaison should have knowledge of and a positive attitude about the root server operators; - Provide brief reports to the SSAC Members on relevant issues considered by the RSSAC, as RSSAC confidentiality permits; and - Provide a brief report summarizing the SSAC Liaison's activities at the beginning of July, prior to the start of the SSAC Liaison selection process to select the SSAC Liaison for the following year.
+- The SSAC Liaison should have some interest in and knowledge of one or more of the areas in which the interests of the SSAC and the RSSAC overlap, including DNSSEC deployment and root server scalability and stability; - The SSAC Liaison should be able to attend all meetings and functions of the RSSAC as required by the RSSAC; - Provide brief reports to the SSAC Members on relevant issues considered by the RSSAC, as RSSAC confidentiality permits.

-2.7.3.3 SSAC Non-Voting Liaison to the ICANN Nominating Committee
+2.8.3.3 SSAC Non-Voting Liaison to the ICANN Nominating Committee

-Under the ICANN By Laws, the SSAC is required to select a non-voting liaison to serve on the ICANN Nominating Committee.
+Under the ICANN By Laws, the SSAC is required to elect a non-voting liaison to serve on the ICANN Nominating Committee.
 ICANN's Nominating Committee invites Statements of Interest and candidate recommendations from the Internet community for key leadership positions to fulfill ICANN's technical and policy coordination role.
-The SSAC member is expected to attend and participate in the semiannual face-to-face meetings of the ICANN Nominating Committee.
-In July of each year the SSAC Liaison to the ICANN Board of Directors receives an invitation from the Chair of the ICANN Nominating Committee for the SSAC to select a member to serve on the ICANN Nominating Committee for one year.
+The SSAC member is expected to attend and participate in the face-to-face meetings of the ICANN Nominating Committee.
+Each year the SSAC Liaison to the ICANN Board of Directors receives an invitation from the Chair of the ICANN Nominating Committee for the SSAC to elect one of its members to serve on the ICANN Nominating Committee for one year.

-The following are the duties and requirements of the SSAC Liaison to the ICANN Nominating Committee:
+The following are the duties and responsibilities of the SSAC Liaison to the ICANN Nominating Committee: